RutgersDM/DKGR/README.md

-# CURL: Learning to Walk with Dual Agents for Knowledge Graph Reasoning
+# Learning to Walk with Dual Agents for Knowledge Graph Reasoning

 Please go to the master branch of this repository.